Eliyas0007/AutoSAM/README.md

 cd chackpoints
 bash download_ckpts.sh
 ```
-Now you have successfully install SAM2, if you have any issues please refer to the original instruction [here](https://github.com/facebookresearch/sam2) Then return to the home directory with:
+Now you have successfully installed SAM2, if you have any issues please refer to the original instruction [here](https://github.com/facebookresearch/sam2) Then return to the home directory with:
 ```
 cd ../../
 ```